Sexuality, Family Support, Discrimination, and Social Needs

 ConcernNursing response

-Erectile dysfunctionAssess onset and medications, refer to provider or sexual health specialist.
+Erectile dysfunctionAssess onset and medications; refer to provider or sexual-health specialist

-Fertility worryRefer urgently before treatment when possible.
+Fertility worryRefer urgently before gonadotoxic treatment begins

 Family and caregiver support